Defining service boundaries is hard. Let's bring some colors and make it fun!

 I’ve heard about this technique for the first time from Udi Dahan, but unfortunately it seems no paper is to be found on the topic.
 This is my humble attempt.

 Trying to define services first and partition their functionality later is often a misleading approach ending up in the Entity Services antipattern.
 One can't really know what the right boundary is up-front, it is a process of discovery.
+Better is to group use-cases that belong together, the services will emerge by themselves.
+Purely for differentiation we can use colors, numbers or vegetable.
+Don't try to find right names until the process is finished and every use-case has its home.

 First, let's define the requirements.